-The TotalEnergies CAF U20 Africa Cup of Nations is a biennial African international youth football tournament organized by the Confederation of African Football.
-It is considered as a very important tournament for the continuity of youth football development across the continent, and it serves as the vehicle through which representatives of Africa make their way to FIFA U20 World Cup which is one of the most watched sport competitions throughout the world and the continent of Africa.
+The TotalEnergies CAF Women's Africa Cup of Nations (WAFCON) is a biennial international women's football tournament organized by the Confederation of African Football.
+It is considered as a very important tournament for the continuity of the women football development across the continent, and it serves as the vehicle through which representatives of Africa make their way to FIFA Women World Cup.